friday27/backend-dev/clean_code.md

   * Functions should hardly ever be 20 lines long, and it would be better to keep it under 10 lines.
   * The blocks within if, else and while statements, and so on should be one line long.
 Probably that line should be a function call.
   * The indent level of a function should not be greater than one or two.
   * The ideal number of arguments for a function is zero.
 Next comes one.
 Three arguments should be avoided where possible.
 More than three equires very special justification -- and then shouldn’t be used anyway.
+When a function seems to need more than 2 or 3 arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.
+Consider, for example, the difference between the two following declarations:

+      Circle makeCircle(double x, double y, double radius);
+      Circle makeCircle(Point center, double radius);

 * Function should do one thing only.
 One way to know that a function is doing more than "one thing" is if you can extract another function from it.